Alán Aspuru-Guzik: Career

 From 2006 to 2010, Aspuru-Guzik was an assistant professor at Harvard University, before becoming associate professor in 2010, and professor in 2013.
 In 2018, Professor Aspuru-Guzik moved to the University of Toronto as a Canada 150 Research Chair.

 From 2012 to 2014, Aspuru-Guzik had worked with Michael Aziz and Roy Gordon with funding from the United States Department of Energy to develop grid-scale, metal-free flow batteries.
 In 2016, Aspuru-Guzik had worked with Ryan Babbush, a quantum engineer at Google to develop a new algorithm for a quantum computer which will be able to detect various molecules, such as cholesterol.
 Generalizing such research efforts, he has substantially contributed to developing ideas of hybrid quantum classical algorithms.

 Since 2018, he has given lectures at the Information Science and Technology Center, Colorado State University, Williams College, and the College of New Jersey.

 Business Endeavors and Zapata Computing Closure

 Aspuru-Guzik co-founded Zapata Computing, a company initially positioned as a pioneer in quantum computing solutions for various industries.
 The company aimed to leverage quantum machine learning to accelerate the discovery of new materials and optimize complex tasks, such as predicting car race outcomes and enhancing aerodynamic design for energy efficiency in sectors like aviation and automotive.
 In 2023, Zapata Computing went public via a special-purpose acquisition company (SPAC) merger, listing on Nasdaq.
 In October 2024, Zapata announced it would cease operations.
+In September 2025, Zapata returned as Zapata Quantum after a strategic restructuring, with a renewed focus on hardware-agnostic quantum software.